 CBD works by interacting with your pet's endocannabinoid system.
 The endocannabinoid system has two known receptors, CB1 and CB2.
 Cognitive functions like memory, mood, appetite, etc. are controlled by the CB1 receptors in the brain.
 CB2 receptors are located more so in the immune system, which explains why manipulation of the CB2 receptors helps combat inflammation.
 CBD interacts with our CB2 receptors to ease all kinds of issues and bring new life to your pet.

 Because there isn’t a standard set by a regulating body on CBD safety, you may have to do some research and make certain choices for yourself.
 However, there are a general set of standards that can extend to everyone looking to purchase a CBD product for their pet.

 All of botanCBD's products meet Good Manufacturing Practice and European Good Manufacturing Practice requirements.
 These groups require the quality of certified products to be impeccable.
 Not all CBD is GMP and EU GMP certified, so check that your brand is before proceeding to use it on your animal.

 CBD oils and products typically contain other ingredients either for flavor or added therapeutic benefit.
+Specifically, our flavors are AAFCO approved and safe for pet consumption.
+Most CBD products marketed to pets use essential oils and cheap online flavorings which can be toxic to your furry friend.
 Read the ingredients list of each product you browse and be sure there is nothing unsafe for your pet in the product or an ingredient your animal may be allergic to.
-A brand should also maintainconsistent products and control their production environment in order to get your business.
+A brand should also maintain consistent products and control their production environment in order to get your business.